LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Experiments

+We train our student and teacher models using the Adam optimizer \cite{adam} with an initial learning rate of \num{0.001}, a weight decay of \num{0.0005}, and a \num{3}-epoch warmup cosine learning rate schedule \cite{sgdr}.
+CM$_{\text{3D}}$ hyperparameters are set to $\alpha=0.5$, $\beta=1.0$, and $\gamma=1.0$.
+All experiments are conducted on a single NVIDIA RTX 8000.
+The teacher training (\ourmethod w/o A2D2) requires 34 hours; subsequent student training scales with model size, peaking at \SI{60}{h} for the largest model (size X) on KITTI.
+Despite the focus on optimized inference speed for real-world applications, our training remains resource-efficient, requiring only a \emph{single} GPU.
+As our direct baseline, we use YOLOv10 by adding 3D detection heads (\baseline).
+For all implementation details, please refer to the supplement.

-\subsection{Comparison with lightweight M3D models}
+\subsection{Comparison with Lightweight M3D Models}

-In \cref{tab:exp_kittI_test_fast}, we compare our model with lightweight \ac{M3D} methods in terms of accuracy, FLOPs, model size, and runtime.
-MonoNeRD~\cite{mononerd} uses fewer parameters than any prior method (\SI{6.6}{M}).
-Despite this, our second-smallest model (S) surpasses MonoNeRD in accuracy while being trained LiDAR-free; notably, it runs over $100\times$ faster at inference.
-We trace the surprisingly low speed of MonoNeRD to its compute‑heavy 3D volume processing, which dominates its latency.
-In terms of FLOPs, our third-largest model (M) requires \SI{25}{\%} fewer FLOPs than the fastest alternatives, DDML~\cite{depth-discriminative} and MonoCon~\cite{monocon}, yet outperforms all existing methods on \num{5} out of \num{6} metrics.
-Our second-largest model (B size) maintains a faster runtime than the fastest existing lightweight baseline while surpassing all prior methods in accuracy.
+In \cref{tab:exp_kittI_test_fast}, we compare our model with existing lightweight M3D models ($<$\SI{30}{M} parameters) in terms of accuracy, FLOPs, model size, and runtime.
+Mono\-NeRD~\cite{mononerd} uses fewer parameters than any prior method (\SI{6.6}{M}).
+Despite this, our second-smallest model (S) surpasses MonoNeRD in accuracy while being trained LiDAR-free.
+Notably, \ourmethods has an over \num{100}$\times$ faster inference than MonoNeRD.
+We attribute MonoNeRD's low speed to its compute‑heavy 3D volume processing, which dominates its inference cost.
+Among models trained without extra data, MonoLSS is the most accurate existing approach.
+Still, \ourmethodb outperforms MonoLSS on almost all accuracy metrics, while being \SI{34}{\%} faster in runtime.
+In terms of FLOPs, our third-largest model (M) requires \SI{25}{\%} fewer FLOPs than the fastest alternatives, DDML~\cite{depth-discriminative} and MonoCon~\cite{monocon}, yet outperforms all existing models on \num{5} out of \num{6} accuracy metrics.
+Our second-largest model (B) maintains a faster runtime than the fastest existing lightweight baseline while surpassing all prior methods in accuracy.

-\subsection{Comparison with SOTA M3D models}
+\subsection{Comparison with SOTA M3D Models}